Breast cancer: Local tumors

 Chemotherapies from different classes are typically given in combination, with particular chemotherapy drugs selected based on the affected person's health and the different chemotherapeutics' side effects.
 Anthrocyclines and cyclophosphamide cause leukemia in up to 1% of those treated.
 Anthrocyclines also cause congestive heart failure in around 1% of people treated.
 Taxanes cause peripheral neuropathy, which is permanent in up to 5% of those treated.
-The same chemotherapy agents can be given before surgery – called neoadjuvant therapy – to shrink tumors, making them easier to safely remove.
+The same chemotherapy agents can be given before surgery – called neoadjuvant therapy – to shrink tumors, making them easier to remove safely.

 For those whose tumors are HER2-positive, adding the HER2-targeted antibody trastuzumab to chemotherapy reduces the chance of cancer recurrence and death by at least a third.
 Trastuzumab is given weekly or every three weeks for twelve months.
 Adding a second HER2-targeted antibody, pertuzumab slightly enhances treatment efficacy.
 In rare cases, trastuzumab can disrupt heart function, and so it is typically not given in conjunction with anthracyclines, which can also damage the heart.

 After their chemotherapy course, those whose tumors are ER-positive or PR-positive benefit from endocrine therapy, which reduces the levels of estrogens and progesterones that hormone receptor-positive breast cancers require to survive.
 Tamoxifen treatment blocks the ER in the breast and some other tissues, and reduces the risk of breast cancer death by around 40% over the next ten years.
 Chemically blocking estrogen production with GnRH-targeted drugs (goserelin, leuprolide, or triptorelin) and aromatase inhibitors (anastrozole, letrozole, or exemestane) slightly improves survival, but has more severe side effects.
 Side effects of estrogen depletion include hot flashes, vaginal discomfort, and muscle and joint pain.
 Endocrine therapy is typically recommended for at least five years after surgery and chemotherapy, and is sometimes continued for 10 years or longer.

 Women with breast cancer who had a lumpectomy or a mastectomy and kept their other breast have similar survival rates to those who had a double mastectomy.
 There seems to be no survival advantage to removing the other breast, with only a 7% chance of cancer occurring in the other breast over 20 years.